moritz155/ParallelPlots/README.md

     * _you will then see: `(ParallelPlots) pkg>`_
 4. go back to `julia>` by pressing `CMD`+`C`
-5. `Import ParallelPlots` to download Dependencies and use the Package from Command line
+5. `Import ParallelPlots` to download Dependencies and use the Package from Command Line

 ### Usage
 Please read the [Docs](/docs/build/index.html)